Complexity and randomness in the Heisenberg groups (and beyond): Rado-ness

 Work in the ultrapower $H = (H_\omega)^I/\de$, which is also an extraspecial $p$-group by \L o\'s' theorem (which implies the theory is preserved under ultrapowers: see \cite{c-k} Corollary 4.10).
 For each $\alpha < \kappa$ and each $i \in I$, define $\mathbf{v}_\alpha(i)$ to be $\pi_i(v_\alpha)$ if $\alpha \in u_i$, and any element of $H_\omega$ otherwise.
 For each $\alpha < \kappa$, define $\mathbf{v}_\alpha = \langle \mathbf{v}_\alpha(i) : i \in I \rangle/\de \in H$.
 Then the induced subgraph of $\Gamma(H)$ with vertex set $\{ \mathbf{v}_\alpha : \alpha < \kappa \}$ is isomorphic to $R$ via the map $\mathbf{v}_\alpha \mapsto v_\alpha$, since for any two $\alpha, \beta < \kappa$ the set $\{ i : \alpha, \beta \in u_i \} \in \de$, so there is an edge between $\mathbf{v}_\alpha, \mathbf{v}_\beta$ in $\Gamma(H)$ if and only if there is an edge between $v_\alpha$ and $v_\beta$ in $R$.
 Moreover, in $H$, $\{ \mathbf{v}_\alpha : \alpha < \kappa \}$ is a set of distinct elements, indeed a set of elements in distinct conjugacy classes, so there is a corresponding copy of $R$ in $\tilde{\Gamma}(H)$ replacing each $\mathbf{v}_\alpha$ by its conjugacy class. \end{proof}

 \begin{cor} There is an induced copy of the Rado graph $\mcr$ in $\tilde{\Gamma}(H_\omega)$. \end{cor}

-\begin{proof} Let $H$ be the extraspecial $p$-group given by Lemma \ref{finding-r} in the case where $R$ is the countable Rado graph $\mcr$.
+\begin{proof} Let $H$ be the extraspecial $p$-group given by Lemma \ref{finding-r} in the case where $R$ is the countable Rado graph $\mcr$ \possible{(which clearly satisfies the nondegeneracy hypothesis)}.
 Let $G$ be the subgroup of $H$ generated by $Z(H)$ and the (conjugacy classes of) elements forming the vertices of the copy of $\mcr$.
 Then $G$ is countable and by Claim \ref{c:42} it is an extraspecial $p$-group, so by $\aleph_0$-categoricity it is isomorphic to $H_\omega$. \end{proof}